zhaqenl/zhaqenl.github.io/en/src/musings.md

   not please everyone”.
 As an adage says—“If you please everyone, you please no one.”

-- Our addictions have always been the result of chasing a certain hormonal profile.

 - Having too early of a dominance robs the fun out of it, even undermines it.

-- Change lives, business follows.

 - We’re not always the good guys.

-- Tell me ‘how’ and ‘when’ you spike your dopamine, and I’ll tell you who you are.

 - Over-application of one thing tends to imply under-application of another, and